 Basic Company Information

-When was PlannedGiving.Com founded?
+How was PlannedGiving.Com founded?

 After years of working in marketing and collateral material development for colleges and universities, Viken Mikaelian founded VirtualGiving.Com in 1999.
 He was the first to deliver planned giving websites to nonprofits.
-In 2008 he strategically purchased the domain PlannedGiving.Com (and eventually PlannedGiving.Org and PlannedGiving.Net) because it more closely aligned with the core values of the business and provided our clients with “built-in” SEO.
+In 2008 he strategically purchased the domain PlannedGiving.Com (and eventually PlannedGiving.Org and GiftPlanning.Org) because it closely aligned with the core values of the business and provided our clients with “built-in” SEO.
 The company has continued to evolve to become more of a strategic partner.
 Here’s our mission statement.